 Atlantic.Net Blog

-How to Install ONLYOFFICE Document Server on Debian 10
+How to Install ONLYOFFICE Docs on Debian 10

-ONLYOFFICE is a free and open-source document server for small and medium-size organizations.
-This web-based collaboration suite can be used to manage documents, projects, team and customer relations from a central location.
-ONLYOFFICE supports several Open XML formats including .xlsx, .pptx, and .docx and enables collaborative editing in real-time.
-You can use the ONLYOFFICE Document Server API to integrate the ONLYOFFICE Document Editor into your website to manage editors.
+ONLYOFFICE Docs is a free and open-source document server for small and medium-sized organizations.
+This web-based collaboration suite can manage documents, projects, teams, and customer relations from a central location.
+ONLYOFFICE Docs support several Open XML formats, including .xlsx, .pptx, and .docx, enabling real-time collaborative editing.
+You can use the ONLYOFFICE Docs API to integrate the ONLYOFFICE Document Editor into your website to manage editors.

-In this tutorial, we will show you how to install ONLYOFFICE Document Server on Debian 10.
+This tutorial will show you how to install ONLYOFFICE Docs on Debian 10.

 apt-get update -y